Quantum Information Fusion and Correction under the Transferable Belief Model: Credal level on quantum circuits

 \begin{proof} Please refer to the supplementary material. \end{proof}

-We realize the efficient implementation of $\ket{m_{2,F_i}^{\cdot,\alpha}}$ on the quantum circuit, which is the step in $\alpha$-junction with highest computational complexity.
-Different from the classical operations, the $\ket{m_{2}^{\cdot,\alpha}}$ can be viewed as a state containing the information of all focal sets, which can be repeatedly extracted by controlling the corresponding qubits, rather than through re-implementation.
-In addition, the subsequent step of $\alpha$-junction, the vector-weighted summation, can be completed in classical computation.
+We implement $\ket{m_{2,F_i}^{\cdot,\alpha}}$ efficiently on a quantum circuit, which corresponds to the most computationally intensive step of the $\alpha$-junction.
+Unlike classical operations, $\ket{m_{2}^{\cdot,\alpha}}$ encodes the information of all focal sets and allows repeated extraction via controlled operations on the corresponding qubits, avoiding redundant re-implementation.
+The subsequent vector-weighted summation in the $\alpha$-junction can be completed on classical hardware.

-In addition, an alternative implementation of the $\alpha$-junction is proposed, which costs less quantum gates and can implement the entire $\alpha$-junction on quantum circuits.
-To give the reader a better understanding of the circuit, let us review the definition of $\alpha$-junction first (Eqs. (\ref{alpha_j_sum})-(\ref{decr})).
-In the conjunctive case, the $\alpha$-junction can be considered an intermediate state between CECR and CCR, with the parameter $\alpha$ representing the specific degree.
-In the Definition \ref{bacr_qc_d} and Theorem \ref{th2+1}, the implementations of CECR and CCR have been proposed, hence, the using Control-RY gates to adjust these state also can implement the intermediate state.
+Moreover, we propose an alternative implementation of the $\alpha$-junction that requires fewer quantum gates and enables the entire procedure to be realized on quantum circuits.
+To clarify the construction, we briefly recall the definition of $\alpha$-junction (Eqs. (\ref{alpha_j_sum})–(\ref{decr})).
+In the conjunctive case, the $\alpha$-junction serves as an intermediate state between CECR and CCR, with $\alpha$ governing the interpolation.
+Since the implementations of CECR and CCR have been established in Definition \ref{bacr_qc_d} and Theorem \ref{th2+1}, the intermediate state can be achieved by applying Control-RY gates to adjust between these two cases.